 The BHSJCHA can trace its roots back to the 1930s but it was organized as an 'association' relationship in 1966.
 On January 1, 1972, the health district was formalized by Branch, Hillsdale, and St. Joseph Counties and has continued as a three-county district health department under the authority of Section 2415 of the Michigan Public Health Code.
-The local public health relationship between Branch, Hillsdale, and St. Joseph Counties was further defined in Exhibit 1B-1, an intergovernmental agreement creating the Branch-Hillsdale-St. Joseph Community Health Agency on January 1, 1998 and updated in 2012.
-The newly signed agreement became effective on January 1, 2013 and received both MDHHS's (formerly MDCH) approval and the Governor's approval in April of 2013.
+The local public health relationship between Branch, Hillsdale, and St. Joseph Counties was further defined in Exhibit 1B-1, an intergovernmental agreement creating the Branch-Hillsdale-St. Joseph Community Health Agency on January 1, 1998, updated in 2012, and updated again in 2023.
+The newly signed agreement became effective on January 1, 2025 and received both MDHHS's approval and the Governor's approval in August of 2024.